Last Updated: 10/12/20 | October 12th, 2020

 I was really worried about this before I started traveling solo.
 Thankfully, I came to find that I made more friends in one week on the road than I had in a whole year back at home.

 The best thing about traveling solo is that you’re not the only one doing it.
-More and more women are considering the concept of solo traveling to be realistic these days, and I couldn’t believe how many other solo female travelers there were on the road with me!
-Since so many other people are in the same boat, they tend to be pretty outgoing and friendly.
-It’s as simple as staying in a social hostel — you can easily find which those are by doing a quick search on Hostelworld — and heading to the common room.
-I regularly did that all over Southeast Asia and I rarely felt alone during my years of traveling there.
+More and more women are considering the concept of solo traveling to be realistic these days, and I couldn’t believe how it’s encouraging to see so many other solo female travelers out there traveling by themselves!

 Myth #2: Solo traveling is only for those who are single.